ayrtonm/guayaba/README.md

-# RSX - A PlayStation 1 Emulator
+# Guayaba - A PlayStation 1 Emulator
-RSX is a PS1 emulator started as a way for me to understand a relatively "simple" MIPS-based system before moving on to emulating more [modern consoles](https://github.com/ayrtonm/gecko).
+Guayaba is a PS1 emulator started as a way for me to understand a relatively "simple" MIPS-based system before moving on to emulating more [modern consoles](https://github.com/ayrtonm/gecko).
 Recently it's evolved into a way to test various interpreters and just-in-time (JIT) compilers and currently includes:

  - a standard interpreter
  - a caching interpreter that compiles PS1 MIPS code to a sequence of closures